PrithiPal/BioInformatics/README.md

 >
 > AGEGEN

-First line tells information for protein identification and the remainder of lines depicts protein sequence.
+First line tells information for protein identification and then the remainder of lines depicts protein sequence.
 The standardized glyco data for indexed species can be found in online BASIC \(Basic Local Alignment Search Tool\) database.

 #### **Mouse publication**\(.pdf\)